-The Christian Century recently posted an article about thinking about a congregation’s building as an asset.
+The Christian Century posted an article in 2015 proposing thinking about a congregation’s building as an asset.
 From the article:

 What we’ve discovered—and it has been a learning curve for us, as well as for the congregations we’ve served—is that buildings and grounds can be leveraged to support congregational mission and extend the presence of the church in the community.

 The authors, Susan Cartmell and Peggy O’Connor, talk about the ways in which congregations frame these discussions — as a form of evangelism to a new group, or a type of benevolent gift to an organization in need of space.
 They, however, expand this discussion to talk about the congregation taking on some of these programs for their own.
 From the article,

 At one church, when leaders explored possible uses of the property they learned that there was a need for after-school care for middle schoolers.
 The church decided that it had space to devote to this project and that such a program fit well with the church’s mission.

 The church started a drop-in center that included homework tutoring, a computer lab, and supervised sports and games.
 The center was open to students of any or no religion, but the program was unapologetically Christian.
 It promoted cooperative learning, team-building games, and service to others, based on Jesus’ teachings.
 Plus it offered a mix of intellectual, athletic, and social programs.
 The church hired seminary students and graduates as staff and recruited church youth as homework tutors.
 The church’s youth minister served as director.

 The program opened with 14 students and was subsidized by the church for two years.
 Now it has over 40 students and generates enough revenue to cover all its expenses and subsidize the youth ministry budget.
 The center reaches new families in the community and has enhanced the church’s reputation as a church with a great youth program.